 First things first: It is essential to find an employer in Germany who is willing to make you a job offer.
 Once you got a job offer, please apply for a residence and work Permit.

 Under the NATO Status of Forces Agreement, members of the US Armed Forces and their dependents are exempt from German laws and regulations relating to aliens.
 When entering Germany, they must be in possession of a copy of their orders and a military identification card.
 Dependents should have a military identification card and a valid passport containing certification or a stamp by the military authorities indicating their dependent status.
-Private household staff is subject to the regular visa requirements and has to apply for a residence and work permit.

 Please apply for a regular visa to visit friends/relatives in Germany or a regular tourist visa.
 A birth certificate of your child is an additional requirement.
 Children under 18 are considered minors by EU law.
 Therefore, the visa application needs to be signed by the persons exercising permanent or temporary parental authority or legal guardianship - usually both parents.
 Please make sure that you include a family court order if only one parent has full custody.
 The application form has to be signed by the legal guardian(s) during the visa interview.
 Alternatively, their signature can be certified by a notary public.